FarronF/limerick-council-meetings/meetings/2020/07/01-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Annual Meeting of the Municipal District of Newcastle West  - 10th June 2020.md

 Cathaoirleach of the Municipal District of Newcastle West and acknowledged the hard work

-and contribution made by Councillor Scanlan during his term as Cathaoirleach.--- 2
+and contribution made by Councillor Scanlan during his term as Cathaoirleach.
+---
+2

 He stated that he was looking forward to working with the Members, Management and Staff